 The National Cherry Blossom Festival and the DC Arts & Humanities Education Collaborative celebrates the legacy of a “kind act” that occurred over 100 years ago and lives on through annual events and programs.
-As part of the annual festivities we invite students from DC public and public charter schools in grades K through 12 to participate in the Youth Art Contest, with every DC Ward being represented.
-This year students create artwork that tells their “Home is where the Blossoms are” story—what they look forward to when spring rolls around and what the cherry blossoms mean to their community—via symbols, murals, physical trees and icons, thinking of how to express their thoughts in the framework of a their own backyard.
+As part of the annual festivities, we invite students from DC public and public charter schools in grades K through 12 to participate in the Student Art Contest, with representation from all eight wards in DC.
+This year, students will create artwork that tells their “Home is Where the Blossoms Are” story— what they look forward to when spring rolls around and what the cherry blossoms mean to their community—via symbols, murals, physical trees and icons, thinking of how to express their thoughts in the framework of their own backyard.

 Community Art Show

 March 24 – April 10

 Hours: Tuesdays through Fridays, Noon to 4:00 PM.

 CHECK OUT THE VIRTUAL GALLERY!